-10.7.
-Along with Theorem 1.2, Naruse also announced two formulas for the number $g^{\lambda/\mu}$ of standard tableaux of skew shifted shape $\lambda/\mu$ , in terms of type B and type D excited diagrams, respectively.
-It would be of interest to find both q-analogues of these formulas, as in theorems 1.4 and 1.5.
+11.10.
+Along with Theorem 1.2, Naruse also announced a formula for the number $g^{\lambda/\mu}$ of standard tableaux of skew shifted shape λ/μ , in terms of type D excited diagrams.
+These excited diagrams are obtained from the diagram of μ by applying the following two excited moves and the NHLF then extends verbatim.

+It would be of interest to find both q-analogues of this formula, as in theorems 1.4 and 1.5.
 Let us mention that while some arguments translate to the shifted case without difficulty (see e.g. [K1, Sag1]), in other cases this is a major challenge (see e.g. [Fis]).

 Acknowledgements.
-We are grateful to Per Alexandersson, Dan Betea, Sara Billey, Leonid Petrov, Eric Rains, Luis Serrano, Richard Stanley and Alex Yong for useful comments and help with the references.
-The puzzles in Section 9.4.1 were done using Sage and its algebraic combinatorics features developed by the Sage-Combinat community [Sage].
+We are grateful to Per Alexandersson, Dan Betea, Sara Billey, Leo Petrov, Eric Rains, Luis Serrano, Richard Stanley and Alex Yong for useful comments and help with the references.
+We are also thankful to Tewodros Amdeberhan, Brendon Rhoades and Emily Leven for discussions on the curious Catalan determinants.
+The puzzles in Section 10.4.1 were done using Sage and its algebraic combinatorics features developed by the Sage-Combinat community [Sage].
 The second and third authors were partially supported by the NSF.